This site contains no information about the edibility or toxicity of mushrooms.

 grey-yellow or ochre with a pink tinge, initially convex, then flat with a wavy margin.
 The flesh is spongy and rubbery, whitish, yellowish or clay-coloured and has a fruity smell.
 Pores

 generally recurrent, at first pallid olive or buff, becoming more ochraceous with age, angular, compound, unequal, large.
-Tubes grayish with vinaceous tinge, more or less decurrent.
+Tubes greyish with vinaceous tinge, more or less decurrent.
 Spores

 pallid yellowish sienna, more or less equal or tapering at the base.
 Unlike many members of the Suillus genus, it does not have a stem ring.
 Spore print

 on the www.first-nature.com web site.